siteleaf/siteleaf.com/_posts/2016-12-06-jekyll-update-and-new-approved-plugins.markdown

 ---
-title: Jekyll update & new whitelisted plugins
+title: Jekyll update & new approved plugins
 date: 2016-12-06 14:25:00 -05:00
 tags:
 - announcement
 - jekyll
 - github
+redirect_from: /blog/jekyll-update-and-new-whitelisted-plugins/
 ---

 We have updated our default Jekyll version from 3.3.0 to 3.3.1, to match the [recent update at GitHub Pages](https://github.com/blog/2290-relative-links-for-github-pages).

 This update includes a few minor enhancements and bug fixes.
 For a full list of revisions [check out the release notes](https://jekyllrb.com/docs/history/#v3-3-1).

-Also included in this update are two new [whitelisted plugins](https://learn.siteleaf.com/themes/jekyll-plugins/).
+Also included in this update are two new [approved plugins](https://learn.siteleaf.com/themes/jekyll-plugins/).